 Selecting the right legal deposition interpreter for international litigation, or a competent court certified deposition interpreter for a remote deposition, or in-person oral deposition in domestic civil litigation is a process.
 Generally speaking, the party who schedules (or “notices”) a deposition will be the one to select the deposition interpreter.
 Therefore, the onus is on the examining attorney to select an appropriate, qualified and, when possible, certified interpreter who will enable the deposition to proceed as smoothly and as orderly as possible and whose deposition interpreting will produce the most accurate deposition transcript possible.

 It is Friday afternoon and settlement negotiations for a complex personal injury trial scheduled for Monday have stalled.
 A stressed-out trial attorney, who expected the case to settle, suddenly realizes that she has not booked the Taishanese interpreter her client needs for trial.
 The attorney immediately ask her assistant try to find an available interpreter without success.
 That weekend, instead of preparing for deposition, the attorney spends her time “Googling” local Taiwanese interpreters and, hours later, locates a company that promises to send an interpreter in time for the start of deposition.
 On Monday morning, however, when the interpreter appears in court, the attorney realizes something is very wrong.
-The interpreter only speaks Taiwanese, and not Taishanese, a Chinese dialect, which sounds deceptively similar to “Taiwanese” to English speakers.
+The interpreter only speaks Taiwanese, and not Taishanese/ Toishanese, a Chinese dialect, which sounds deceptively similar to “Taiwanese” to English speakers.
 The attorney must now approach the judge and opposing counsel and inform them that she hired the wrong interpreter and ask for a continuance or time to hire the correct interpreter.
 This type of mistake puts the attorney at an immediate disadvantage with the court, which likely has a limited amount of time in which to conduct the trial, and may cause her client to doubt her ability to provide effective representation.